soberbat/sessions-with-redis/README.md

    docker compose up
    ```

 3. Access the application in from an http client like nodemon `http://localhost:3001`.
+And send request to following routes:

 ### User Registration